wgkdata/zdtl-integration/README.md

 ## What is it?

 Simple integration between Zendesk and Trello.
-The main goal is to listen Zendesk tickets and everytime a new one is created make it become a new card in Trello.
+The main goal is to listen Zendesk Support and create a card in Trello everytime a new ticket is created.

 ## Project steps